• Skip to primary navigation

 Make-Ahead Ideas

-Using already cooked chicken gives you a great head start.
+Get a head start: Using already cooked chicken makes this soup fairly easy.
 To make the process go even more quickly, prep the carrots, celery, and onions ahead of time and keep them in the fridge until you’re ready to cook the soup.
 Using cooked rice will save you about ten minutes too.

 Storage & Reheating Tips